 Motor Learning study focuses on the behavioral, biomechanical, and neural bases of development, acquisition, and performance of functional movement skills.
-Acquisition of skill is examined over the lifespan in typically developing and impaired individuals.
-Movement analysis is used to elucidate the neuromotor control processes underlying skilled performance in everyday functional behaviors, sport, and dance.
+Acquisition of skill is examined over the life span in typically developing children and adults and individuals with movement disorders.
+Movement analysis is used to elucidate the neuromotor control processes underlying skilled performance in everyday functional behaviors.
 The teacher or therapist’s role in facilitating skill learning and performance is emphasized.

 The program provides content relevant to students from a range of applied areas, including dance, Pilates, yoga, movement practitioners (e.g. Feldenkrais Method, Alexander technique), physical and occupational therapists, coaches, and trainers.
 Students can use this degree as a stepping stone for subsequent application to medical, physical therapy or occupational therapy schools.